 Justice to be done?
 Well, maybe… but trust me… justice has failed him in an outrageous fashion I guess.
 He might have well been forced to accept’ the judgement by now, which saw his attacker claiming PTSD (Post Traumatic Stress Disorder) and being cleared of two counts of murder and three counts of wounding with the intent, but I must say (and this may well sound not very nice at all) I hope from the bottom of MY heart that a certain judge in this world struggles to sleep well at night.
 Sometimes we really must ask ourselves: REALLY?

 But what is it that Craig wants?
 He is certainly VERY keen that something will be done to help improve the personal safety of fellow prison and correctional officers around the world… and having met him a few times now, my strong feeling is he is not going to rest until that has happened.
 He wants key decision and policy makers, and those charged with ensuring the health and safety of his colleagues, to learn a lesson from what has happened to him.
 Craig feels that something MUST be done in order to reduce the risk of something like this happening again.
 His campaign might well save someone’s life in the future!

-His desire to improve the personal safety of his colleagues has so far only fallen on deaf ears.
-Nothing worthwhile reporting about has been done to make a difference to the safety of these professionals (30 months after the above assault).
-Oh… before I forget, yes, glass bottles have been removed from most prison facilities.
-You are aware of the fact that sharpened table/bed frame legs, ceramic pieces (broken off from hand basins), razor blades melted into tooth brushes and similar edged weapon are much more ‘popular’ than glass bottles?
-You can remove every glass bottle and every razor blade… if a prisoner is ‘unhappy’ and wants to create violence, destruction and injury… he WILL!
-So let us focus on the protection of the officers just as much!
+His desire to improve the personal safety of his colleagues has so far fallen on ‘not very perceptive ears’.
+Nothing worthwhile reporting about has been done to make a difference to the safety of these professionals.
+Yes, glass bottles have been removed from most prison facilities.. but you will be fully are aware of the fact that sharpened table/bed frame legs, ceramic pieces (broken off from hand basins), razor blades melted into tooth brushes and similar edged weapon are much more ‘popular’ than glass bottles?